NY Opera Singer Delivers Her Own Baby In Car On Busy NJ Highway

 Suddenly, she felt a lot of pressure.

 At 5:45 a.m., Emily told Travis to pull over.
-He said it wasn’t safe to pull over and that the side of the road was nothing but “a death trap.”
+She recalls him saying it wasn’t safe to pull over and that the side of the road was nothing but “a death trap.”

 “With the next contraction, her entire body came out,” Emily said.
 “Travis was still driving.
 I looked down and said, ‘There’s a baby.’”